 Sarah is a PhD candidate with the Human Rights Centre.
-Her research focuses on online harms and how footage shared on social media websites in connection to the perpetration of an international crime may be best accounted for under domestic and international criminal frameworks.
+Her research focuses on accountability for online harms under international criminal law.

 Prior to starting her PhD, Sarah received her Bachelor's degree in Psychology with minors in Legal Studies and French from Brandeis University in the United States, and her LLM in Public International Law from Leiden University in The Netherlands.
 During her time at Leiden University, Sarah served as writing coordinator and a researcher for the Kalshoven-Gieskes Forum International Humanitarian Law Clinic, where she assisted in writing and editing a comprehensive report on digitally-derived evidence in international criminal law and human rights fact-finding missions.
 She has also completed internships with the International Criminal Court, the International Bar Association, and the International Court of Justice.
 In her spare time, Sarah volunteers as a digital verification researcher for the Cameroon Database of Atrocities and Bellingcat.
-On campus, she is involved with the Digital Verification Unit within the Human Rights Centre Clinic.
+On campus, she is involved with the Digital Verification Unit within the Human Rights Centre Clinic, and previously served as a Research Officer for the Human Rights, Big Data and Technology Project.

 Selected publications and presentations: